-We illustrate this by showing propagation snapshots associated with the right-hand sides of Eqs. \ref{eq:T2c}, \ref{eq:T2l} and \ref{eq:T9}.
-Note that for the sake of brevity in the following we only focus on positive times, but identical considerations apply for the acausal components of the considered wavefields.
-In time reversed acoustics, the superposition of an acausal and a causal Green's function focusing and propagating away from ${\bf{x}} = {\bf{x}}_A$, is expected (Eq. \ref{eq:T2c} and \ref{eq:T2l}).
-Propagation around the foci is perfectly isotropic when Eq. \ref{eq:T2c} is used (yellow arrows in Fig. \ref{fig:T1}), while the solution of Eq. \ref{eq:T2l} results in spurious events (black arrows in Fig. \ref{fig:HT1}) and artefacts, especially in the estimates of the direct wavefield along the focal plane (compare the amplitude of the wavefronts indicated by the yellow arrows in Figs. \ref{fig:T1} and \ref{fig:HT1}).
-These low amplitude artefacts are due to the finite extent of the horizontal boundaries employed in our numerical experiment when Eq. \ref{eq:T2l} is considered \cite{wapenaar14b}.
-Note that in any case reflections propagating through the focal plane are well recovered both by Eqs. \ref{eq:T2c} and \ref{eq:T2l} (red arrows in Figs. \ref{fig:T1} and \ref{fig:HT1}).
-In finite time focusing, destructive interference of up- and down-going wavefields prevents primary as well as multiple reflections to propagate through the focal plane at any time (blue arrows in Fig. \ref{fig:D1}).
+We illustrate this in Fig. \ref{fig:T1} by showing propagation snapshots associated with the right-hand sides of Eqs. (\ref{eq:T2c}), (\ref{eq:T2l}), (\ref{eq:T7v1}) and (\ref{eq:T9}).
+Note that for the sake of brevity in the following we only focus on positive times, but identical considerations apply for the acausal components of the wavefields associated with Eqs. (\ref{eq:T2c}), (\ref{eq:T2l}), and (\ref{eq:T9}), while no acausal Green's functions terms propagate in Eq. (\ref{eq:T7v1}).
+In Time-Reversed acoustics, the superposition of an acausal and a causal Green's function focusing and propagating away from ${\bf{x}} = {\bf{x}}_A$, is expected (Eqs. (\ref{eq:T2c}) and (\ref{eq:T2l})).
+Propagation around the foci is perfectly isotropic when Eq. (\ref{eq:T2c}) is used (green arrows in Figs. \ref{fig:T1}(a,e,i)), while the solution of Eq. (\ref{eq:T2l}) results in spurious events (black arrows in Fig. \ref{fig:T1}(b,f,j)) and artefacts, especially in the estimates of the direct wavefield along the focal plane (compare the amplitude of the wavefronts indicated by the green arrows in Figs. \ref{fig:T1}(e,i) and \ref{fig:T1}(f,j)).
+These low amplitude artefacts are due to the finite extent of the horizontal boundaries employed in our numerical experiment when Eq. (\ref{eq:T2l}) is considered \cite{wapenaar14b}.
+Note that in any case reflected waves propagating through the focal plane are well recovered both by Eqs. (\ref{eq:T2c}) and (\ref{eq:T2l}) (red arrows in Figs. \ref{fig:T1}(i) and \ref{fig:T1}(j)).
+In Standard (double-sided) Marchenko Focusing (Eq. (\ref{eq:T7v1})), focusing is achieved at time $t=0$, but at later times Green's functions terms propagate within the layer embedding the focal plane (red arrows in Fig. \ref{fig:T1}(k)).
+In Finite Time Focusing, destructive interference of up- and down-going wavefields prevents primary as well as multiple reflections to propagate through the focal plane at any time (blue arrows in Fig. \ref{fig:T1}(h,l)).
 The interaction of the wavefield with the layer embedding the focal point is therefore limited to the propagation of the direct components of $f$.
 Note that no direct or scattered waves propagating from and to the acquisition surfaces interact with the focal \textit{plane} except that at the focal \textit{point}.\\